-- 5. In addition to the Renewable Energy Standard and the cap and trade system established under the Regional Greenhouse Gas Initiative (described in detail in Section 810.3).
-Rhode Island also offers a number of financial incentives to encourage the development of renewable energy within the state.
-Financial incentives within the state are funded through the Rhode Island Renewable Energy Fund (RIREF).25 This system benefit fund is supported by a surcharge on electric customers' bills, set at \$0.0023 per kWh.
+5. In addition to the Renewable Energy Standard and the cap and trade system established under the Regional Greenhouse Gas Initiative (described in detail in Section 810.3), Rhode Island also offers a number of financial incentives to encourage the development of renewable energy within the state.
+Financial incentives within the state are funded through the Rhode Island Renewable Energy Fund (RIREF).28 This system benefit fund is supported by a surcharge on electric customers' bills, set at \$0.0023 per kWh.
 However, this surcharge is divided into two types of programs, renewable energy promotion and demand-side management programs.
-The portion of the total surcharge dedicated to renewables is \$0.0003 per kWh, compared to demand-side management programs that collect \$0.002 per kWh from the surcharge (DSIRE 2010).
+The portion of the total surcharge dedicated to renewables is \$0.0003 per kWh, compared to demand side management programs that collect \$0.002 per kWh from the surcharge (DSIRE 2010).
 This charge will remain in effect for a 10-year period (which began on January 1, 2003) resulting in an annual budget for the fund of approximately \$2.4 million; however, only the portion of the RIREF funded from the renewable surcharge can be used to support renewable development (DSIRE 2010).
 From the RIREF, a number of grants, recoverable grants, and loans are offered for renewable projects.
 Commercial projects within the state can receive up to \$250,000 per year in assistance; municipal renewable energy projects can apply for up to \$1 million per year in grants from the fund; and technical and feasibility studies can receive up to \$200,000 per year in funding.
-Relative to the cost of constructing an offshore wind energy facility, these awards are small and may not provide much incentive for utility-scale development. - 6.
-Besides the incentives provided under the RIREF, Rhode Island also offers two tax exemptions to renewable projects within the state.
-One is the Renewable Energy Sales Tax Exemption, which exempts wind turbines sold within the state from state sales tax (a 7% savings).26 The second is the Jobs Development Act, which provides an incremental reduction in the corporate income tax rate (currently 9%) to companies that create new employment in Rhode Island over a three-year period.27 A firm that creates a certain proportion of jobs relative to the company's size may permanently reduce its state income tax liability down to 3%, provided the jobs remain within the state and the employees are paid above a set wage standard (Rhode Island Economic Development Corporation 2010a).
+Relative to the cost of constructing an offshore wind energy facility, these awards are small and may not provide much incentive for utility-scale development.